 Neighborhood Allies and Omicelo Cares are the co-creators of the Real Estate Co-Powerment Series (“Co-Powerment Series”), an initiatives that is a combination of in-class instruction, coaching, and mentorship.

-Launching in early 2017, the Co-Powerment Series is an education platform that will demystify the real estate development process, explain its associated terminology and bring to light the productive role community members and organizations play in the real estate and economic development inside their neighborhoods.
+Launching in early 2017, the Co-Powerment Series is an education platform that demystifies the real estate development process, explains its associated terminology and brings to light the productive role community members and organizations play in the real estate and economic development inside their neighborhoods.
 An overarching goal of the education series is to shrink the technical proficiency gap that exists between real estate developers and community leaders that are involved in local development projects.
 We hope to create long-term, working relationships between private developers, real estate experts, community based organizations, business owners and active community members.

 The 2017 pilot series graduated 23 students (2 cohorts) from neighborhoods on the cusp of significant change, including Neighborhood Allies’ 6 priority geographies as well as additional participants from other local neighborhoods.
 Students range from community residents, CDC/CBO staff members, non-profit board members, small business owners, and each have varying levels of exposure to the real estate discipline.
 Key partners include the Urban Redevelopment Authority (URA), Pittsburgh Cultural Trust, Green Building Alliance and NeighborWorks of Western PA.

 At the end of the course, students are able to: